gazmull/kamihime-database/README.md

 - **MariaDB**: Import database schema to your created database (default: `kamihimedb`) with `utf8_unicode_ci` collation.
     - The `db.zip` file will not be updated for every new character release.
 It only serves as a starting kit for running the website.
 - **Util/Scenario**: If you found non-existent files that causes error on any story/scenario, please report [here](https://gist.github.com/gazmull/45cd187e4a476795bcef630a8018e1a6).
-    - Once the reported files are added, you may do `$ yarn run scenarios-v` again.
+    - Once the reported files are added, you may do `$ yarn scenarios-v` again.
 See [Procedures-3](#Procedures) for more info.
 - **Package Manager**: [Yarn](https://yarnpkg.com/en/docs/getting-started) is recommended.

 ## Procedures
 1. Read [Requirements](#Requirements) and [Notice](#Notice).
 2. Run `$ yarn`
     - You have to build the src too: `$ yarn --production=false`
-3. Run `$ yarn run scenarios` to generate episode resources.
+3. Run `$ yarn scenarios` to generate episode resources.
-    - Or `$ yarn run scenarios-v` to run with verbose logging.
+    - Or `$ yarn scenarios-v` to run with verbose logging.
     - Append `-l#` or `--latest=#` to generate episode resources based on the number provided (e.g: 5 is for 5 characters). `#` is for a number.
         - This is not compatible with `--id`.
         - e.g: `-l5` or `--latest=5`